janpeuker/awesome-tech-roles/README.md

 - [Thank you, IT](https://blog.google/inside-google/life-at-google/making-our-tech-spill-proof-crash-proofthank-you-it/) - Google&apos;s Techstop team is often cited as one of the best perks at Google, an IT that "just works" with great empathy and talent e.g. ["Grab and Go Loaners"](https://www.blog.google/products/chrome-enterprise/extending-googles-grab-and-go-program-to-businesses/).
 - [The Changing World of an (Oracle) Database Administrator](https://blogs.oracle.com/database/post/the-rise-of-the-renaissance-database-administrator) - (For comparison) Oracle on the "change" of the DBA role.
 - [Uber&apos;s IT Engineering Team](https://eng.uber.com/it-engineering-meet-the-team-that-keeps-uber-moving/) - Uber Career Blog interview on their IT Operations team.
-- [Why a new kind of work means a new role for IT](https://experience.dropbox.com/resources/the-rise-of-a-new-kind-of-work--and-a-new-kind-of-role-in-it) - Dropbox' Work Culture Blog on how IT becomes an enabler and how this changes hierarchies.
+- [Why a new kind of work means a new role for IT](https://experience.dropbox.com/resources/the-rise-of-a-new-kind-of-work--and-a-new-kind-of-role-in-it) - Dropbox&apos; Work Culture Blog on how IT becomes an enabler and how this changes hierarchies.

 ### Customer-facing, pre-commit